aghoshpro/myProjects/DataScience/P1-WineTestingBlog/README.md

-# Wine Review Data Analysis
+# *Sip & Script*: A Data-Driven Journey Through the World of Wine 🍷

 ## Installations
  - NumPy